-8.2 The OPCC and the constabulary will take legal and HR advice and will authorise all special payments (including settlement and severance agreement payments) in line with guidance and process approved by the PCC CFO and CC CFO respectively.
-Given the risk of serious public criticism, settlements deriving from the constabulary that are above the limit specified below will require consultation with the PCC Chief Executive.
+8.2 The OPCC and the constabulary will take legal and HR advice and will authorise all settlement / severance agreement payments in line with guidance and process approved by the PCC CFO and CC CFO respectively.
+Given the risk of serious public criticism, settlements deriving from the constabulary that are above the limit specified in Section F will require consultation with the PCC Chief Executive.
 All settlements deriving from the PCC's office will require consultation with the PCC Chief Executive. £50k